 In January 1882, The Mandan Pioneer replaced The Mandan Criterion, as the official newspaper of Morton County.
 The Criterion was published by Harry Robinson who had immigrated from Wisconsin, and continued to operate until at least 1887.

-In March 1882, the first issue of the Mandan Daily Pioneer was offered.
+In March 1882, The Mandan Pioneer became a daily newspaper.
 Mandan was the smallest city in the world to boast a daily newspaper.

 The 100-feet long by 32-feet wide building had a brick first floor and was surrounded by an 8-foot platform sheltered by a wood canopy supported by ornate iron pillers.
 The wood second floor was accented by hipped wall-dormers for the windows.
 The Western Union office located there would prove office for up to nine telegraph operators on duty 24-hours a day.
 A cupola with a bell-shaped roof topped the building.
 This building retained the title of the finest railroad depot west of St. Paul for over a decade.